ssondaii/chat-app/README.md

 $ composer install

-$ npm install
+$ npm install & npm run dev
-Edit configuration file in app/config/config.json with your credentials(see Setup Configurations).

-Start the application

 $ php artisan serve

 Your app should now be running on localhost:8000.